DineWithMe/Development-Tools/README.md

 # README

-Let me know if you want to update this repository.
+**This repository is far from complete, let me know if you want to update help.**

 No need to create branch for this repository, it serves as quick info, everyone can push it to master branch.